ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### MS-OXCFXICS

-Nine scenarios are designed to verify the server-side, testable requirements in MS-OXCFXICS test suite.
+The nine scenarios are designed to verify the server-side, testable requirements in the MS-OXCFXICS test suite.
 The following table lists the scenarios designed in this test suite.

 Scenario  |  Description